Vary your veggies.

 Dietary fiber from vegetables, as part of an overall healthy diet, helps reduce blood cholesterol levels and may lower risk of heart disease.
-Fiber is important for proper bowel function.
-It helps reduce constipation and diverticulosis.
-Fiber-containing foods such as vegetables help provide a feeling of fullness with fewer calories.

 Vitamin A keeps eyes and skin healthy and helps to protect against infections.

-All food and beverage choices matter – focus on variety, amount, and nutrition.
+All food and beverage choices matter.
+Focus on variety, amount, and nutrition.

-- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce risk for heart disease, including heart attack and stroke.
+- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce the risk for heart disease, including heart attack and stroke.

-- Eating a diet rich in some vegetables and fruits as part of an overall healthy diet may protect against certain types of cancers.
+- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may protect against certain types of cancers.

 - Adding vegetables helps increase fiber and potassium, which many Americans do not get enough of.